 Like the designers at EarthRoamer, Michael decided to ditch the dual rear wheels on his Ford F-450.
 This is because dual rear wheels are prone to flats and don’t track as well off-road as single rear wheel trucks.
 So why go to the trouble and expense of buying an F-450, and removing the dual rear wheels, when a F-350 SRW pickup truck would’ve sufficed for his 3,200-pound camper?
 Several things.
 Michael, who works as a natural gas pipeline welding/coating inspector, needed the superior turning radius of a wide track front axle, something the Ford F-450 has.
 He also needed a truck with larger brakes and axles to handle not only the weight of the camper, but also the weight involved when towing his 5,500-pound Ford Raptor.
 Lastly, he needed a truck with 10-lug axles and wheels to legally haul the total weight of the camper while towing.
 Fully loaded, his rig weighs only 13,100 pounds, well within the 14,000 GVWR of his truck.

-How difficult was it to convert the rear axle of the truck from duals to singles?
+How difficult was it to convert the rear axle of the truck from duals to super singles?
 “The conversions are very basic.
 They’re a very easy thing to put on a truck.
 You just take the two wheels off of the back and you put a different single wheel on the axle that has a different offset, there are no adapters, no spacers, no nothing.
 It’s super simple.
 So after doing research and having a welding and fabricating background building off-road trucks, I was like, I will just buy a truck and build it myself.”

 Michael went all-out modifying his truck, paying particular attention to the truck’s suspension.
 He equipped it with a DBL Design 2.5-inch lift with Fox shocks.
 He also beefed up the rear suspension with a custom Atlas rear suspension leaf pack arch +2 and added six additional leafs over stock.
 Michael also modified the front fenders, the fire wall, and the rear truck bed to allow for full up-travel and articulation with no bump stop extension of any kind needed.
 He also re-geared the axles from the stock 4:30 to 4:88 and installed a Banks Derringer programmer.
 Like the EarthRoamer XV-LTS, the truck is equipped with DBL forged aluminum beadlock 20 x 10-inch rims with Continental MPT-81 41-inch mud-terrain tires.
-He currently runs 75 psi 100 percent of the time.
+For his super singles, he currently runs 75 psi 100 percent of the time.
 They get so much traction, he says, that he rarely has a need to air down.
 Cosmetically, Michael painted all the chrome black to include the grill, door handles, window trim, and mirror caps.
 He also had the OEM headlights painted black and removed the orange side markers.

 Michael’s approach to mounting the spare tire using a rear hitch extension is simple and unique.
 “The spare tire setup couldn’t have worked out better, he said.
 “I thought I was going to have to build a hitch/swing setup that would be in my way every time I got in and out of the camper.
 With needing the ability to tow I purchased the Torklift 30k-pound hitch receiver with SuperTruss 36-inch hitch extension.
 After installing I noticed I had a gap between the extension and the bottom of the camper deck.
 After some measuring and minor trimming I was able to fit the tire between them and have both low easy access and being completely out of the way.
 Overall, I don’t have any concerns about the departure angle.
 I have 24-inches of clearance from the bottom of the hitch.
 With the hitch extension the rear overhang is 2-feet less than an EarthRoamer.
 I also have a 2-foot shorter wheelbase and 5-foot shorter total length.